doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 ## 🎯 Overview

-This project demonstrates a shoe e-commerce website where an AI chatbot assistant can:
+This project demonstrates a shoe e-commerce website where an AI browsing companion can:
 - See which products are currently visible on the user's screen
 - **Track products in three visibility zones**: visible, above the fold (scrolled past), and below the fold (not yet visible)
 - Guide users to scroll up or down when matching products are outside the visible area